Pushparajan/composable-architecture/_posts/composable_data_architecture.md

 ## Conclusion

 Monoliths have evolved for many years now, which would take time to fix.
-It is a magic bullet to move to composable data architecture, yet with the PBCs and the new wave of MACH-based architectures, the composable market has tools that avoid rewriting a lot of code during this refactoring.
+It is not a magic bullet to move to composable data architecture, yet with the PBCs and the new wave of MACH-based architectures, the composable market has tools that avoid rewriting a lot of code during this refactoring.

 Change is the way of business, and keeping the applications flexible to meet business needs is a priority more than ever before.
 Event-Driven Microdatabases are a way to get to business agility and the same time, address data privacy and compliance issues.